munezerobagira/cv-template/README.md

 # CV Template

-The goal was to build a cv template which looks excactly as below, but when the name of CV owner is clicked the color should be Changed randomly. this is part of ATLP challenge
+The goal was to build a cv template which looks excactly as below, but when the name of CV owner is clicked the color should be Changed randomly. this is part of ATLP challenge.

+#

 ![Secreenshot](./screenshot.png)

 ## Tools used